 The Active Shooting Incident Response Management (ASIRM) is teaching how to develop survival skills while not having access to a weapon.
 Therefore, during a shooting situation, an active shooter or terrorist wants to kill or attempts to kill as many people as possible.

-For instance, the Active Shooting Incident Response Management (ASIRM) mentally and physically prepares employees to respond to an ASI.
-In addition, first Responders learn the critical insight on how to deal with civilian’s responses.
+Therefore, the Active Shooting Incident Response Management (ASIRM) mentally and physically prepares employees to respond to an ASI.
+For instance, first Responders learn the critical insight on how to deal with civilian’s responses.

 Active Shooting Incidents (ASI), happen suddenly and rapidly changing dynamics.
 Therefore, during these violent situations, employees need an emergency plan and ready to effectively respond.
-In addition, ASIRM provides critical knowledge and direction to managers, employees, and unarmed security officers to respond appropriately.
+For instance, ASIRM provides critical knowledge and direction to managers, employees, and unarmed security officers to respond appropriately.

 The goal of this course is to develop survival skills and level of confidence without a weapon.
 Therefore, this is a course for the civilian mindset.
 Finally, the participant in this course should gain tremendous confidence and survival skills without a weapon.